 For more information about Indicators of the Engaged Campus, visit this link at the national Campus Compact website.

 Nomination Submission Requirements

 The Call for Nominations will be announced in November of each year.

 Step One: A president or chancellor member of NC Campus Compact submits a letter (not to exceed three pages) that describes how the candidate fits the characteristics of the engaged leader.

 Step Two: A staff person at the campus of each nominee is contacted to provide:

-1. A résumé or curriculum vitae of the nominee (not to exceed three pages).
+1. A résumé or curriculum vitae of the nominee (not to exceed two pages).

 2. Two letters of support endorsing the candidate’s community engagement efforts (not to exceed two pages):

 a.
 From a community member – could be a member of the Board of Trustees

 Step Three: The North Carolina Campus Compact Executive Board selects the awardee.